rei/rei-cedar-vue-2/README.md

 __TODO:__ Notes about DDS, design tokens, integrations Tokens are stored in the REI-Cedar-tokens project, and new tokens will need to be created there.
 REI-Cedar uses the THEO project for design tokens, when bringing in an update from the REI-Cedar-tokens project do the following:
+- update the package.json to the latest tag from the REI-Cedar-Tokens repo.
 - `npm i` to install the latest tag from REI-Cedar-tokens.
-- `npm run get-icons` fetch icons from Brand.ai and build an svg sprite of them.
+- `npm run theo` will run THEO in the REI-Cedar repo and convert the tokens to scss variables in `src/css/settings/tokens.pcss`.

 ## CSS